g4bri-3l3/MooseAlto/README.md

 A few (rlogin/rsh/pptp, the modern data-store apps) are lower-confidence guesses and can be renamed/added across content-pack updates.

+## Comparing against a previous report

+`-CompareTo <path-to-previous-findings.csv>` compares this run's findings against an earlier run's findings CSV (the standard `report_TIMESTAMP.csv` this script itself produces).
+Matched by (rule name, finding type).
+The real limitation is that renaming a rule between runs makes its findings look "resolved" under the old name and "new" under the new one, even though nothing about the underlying issue changed - there's no attempt to track a rule's identity across a rename.

+When set, the Algorithmic-based Findings table gets an extra **Comparison**
+column: `New` (wasn't flagged last time), `Resolved` (was flagged last time, isn't now), or `Still present` (flagged both times).
+Findings that are now resolved no longer have a row in the current run, so they're added back in from the previous CSV and sorted into the table by severity alongside everything else, rather than listed separately.
+A summary card above the table shows the New/Resolved/Still-present counts at a glance.

 ## Internet Exposure Inventory

 Beyond the specific findings above, the report includes a dedicated